jack828/esp32-logger/README.md

 Please see [credentials.h](./credentials.h) for credential information.
 Use `.tpl` as a starting point.
 Please see [definitions.h](./definitions.h) for all configurables.

+## Usage

+After the initial flash to the device, you can use the ElegantOTA solution to keep the node firmware updated.

+Config is available via `http://<node-ip>/`

+OTA updates available via `http://<node-ip>/update`

 ## TODO

  - flash-and-go setup with an app